Doctor of Philosophy

 Taken together, the results presented here demonstrate a role for SLP-2 in the compartmentalization of mitochondrial and plasma membranes into functional domains.
 This, in turn, affects multi-domain receptor and multi-protein complex assembly and thus affects such functions as mitochondrial biogenesis, respiratory chain activity, apoptotic induction and T cell activation.

 Christie, Darah, "Characterization of SLP-2 function in T lymphocytes" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 387.